Benyamin Bahadori: Concerts

 He made his official concert debut in Iran in March 2010 during the "Fajr International Music Festival" held at Milad Tower in Tehran and has been performing there every year since.
 He has also performed in many cities across Iran and many countries worldwide, like England, Germany, Austria, Norway, Australia, Malaysia, Tajikistan, America, Canada, U.A.E.

 Benyamin Music Group

 Benyamin has this particular group of musicians who travel with him in and outside the country to perform in concerts.
-These are Ali Mansouri (The leader of the Orchestra, keyboard and occasional background vocals) Alireza Miragha (Trumpet and Percussion) Arash Saeedi (Bass) Allen Barsekhian (Electric Guitar), Steve Avanessian (Drums, English vocals in "94") Mohammad Mojerloo (Background vocals, Music arrangements for "94") and Late Nima Varasteh (Violinist) who made music arrangements for the first three albums of Benyamin.
+These are Ali Mansouri (The leader of the Orchestra, keyboard and occasional background vocals) Alireza Miragha (Trumpet and Percussion) Arash Saeedi (Bass) Allen Barsekhian (Electric Guitar), Steve Avanessian (Drums, English vocals in "94") Mohammad Mojerloo (Background vocals, Music arrangements for "94") and the late Nima Varasteh (Violinist) who made music arrangements for the first three albums of Benyamin.

 Personal life

 Benyamin Bahadori married Nasim Heshmati in 2010; they have one daughter named Barana Bahadori.
 Benyamin did not announce the news of his marriage, and most people were unaware of his wife and kid until the death of his wife in an accident in Tehran on 20 December 2013.
 Benyamin was driving home, along with Nasim and (at the time) their two-year-old Barana, when the car ran off the road; Benyamin and Barana did not get hurt, but Nasim died hours later in the hospital due to severe injuries.
 Benyamin released a song called "Ye khoone" (A house), which he sang in memory of his late wife and, according to a post he made on Facebook, took eleven years to complete.
 The song was released on her birthday, a month after she died.
 In 2015, Benyamin Bahadori married Shaily Mahmoudi, an Indian-Pathan resident of America.
 Together, they acted in an Iranian-Indian drama film where Benyamin falls in love with an Indian girl, played by Shaily.
 Together they have two boys, Benson Bahadori and Shaimin Bahadori.